AwesomeCronk/uPyFile/README.md

 `python uPyFile.py port push pcFileName deviceFileName  -  copies a file from your PC to the device.`

-Add `-v` to the end of any command to get a printout of what uPyFile is doing.
+Add `-v` or `--verbose` to the end of any command to get a printout of what uPyFile is doing.

 Examples: